6 Things to Know About GDP by Test Day

 Personal Consumption Expenditures (C) is the first variable in the equation.
 These are all the consumer purchases of goods and services.
 Things like shoes, cell phones, cars, milk, haircuts, and maid services are counted here.

 Gross investment (Ig) includes purchases of physical capital (tools, machines, factories, etc.), residential structures, and changes in inventories.
 Firms purchasing hammers, robots, or building new restaurants are counted as are new homes and the value of products produced but not yet sold.
+Sudden increases in business invetories are often an indication of a comming economic contraction.

 Note: when changes in interest rates impact gross investment the focus is how that changes the quantity of physical capital being purchased in the economy which impacts the economy’s growth rate.